Everest Three High Passes Trek

 • Trekking Poles, Duffel Bag, and SIM Card as a complimentary gift from the company.

-• Farewell dinner before the departure from Nepal.
+• Farewell dinner before departure from Nepal.

 • First Aid Kit with basic medicine carried by the trekking guide